-The electricians are about finished with the wiring rough-in.
+The electrician are about finished with the wiring rough-in.
 We’re putting lots of outlets in the camera room so I cords for my lights can be as close and convenient as possible.
 Most of the lighting will be directional track lights to illuminate portraits and other artwork on the walls, but we’re also installing recessed fluorescent work lights in the camera room.

 I’m pleased with the way all the pieces are coming together.